itesla/ipsl/README.md

 Tutorials on OpenIPSL have been given at many conferences, and are available under [Release](https://github.com/SmarTS-Lab/OpenIPSL/releases).
 We recommend you start from there.

-Our documentation assumes that you have working knowledge of the Modelica language, are familiar with a Modelica-compliant modeling and simulation environment, that you have proeficient knowledge on power system steady state analysis (i.e. the so called "power flow"), and knowledge on power system dynamic modeling (i.e. the called "transient" and "small-signal" stability).
+Our documentation assumes that you have working knowledge of the Modelica language, are familiar with a Modelica-compliant modeling and simulation environment, that you have proeficient knowledge on power system steady state analysis (i.e., the so called "power flow"), and knowledge on power system dynamic modeling (i.e., the called "transient" and "small-signal" stability).

 As such, the documentation is limited, and aims to provide very consice information for people who fulfill the requirements above.

 If you do not fulfill these requirements, we recommend that you first get acquainted with both Modelica and Power Systems.

 Additional details about many of the models in OpenIPSL are available in disparate sources.
-Some of these are a reflection of the results from the efforts of many students that have worked with  Prof. [Luigi Vanfretti's](https://github.com/lvanfretti).
+Some of these are a reflection of the results from the efforts of many students that have worked with  Prof. [Luigi Vanfretti](https://github.com/lvanfretti).

 See our [Publication List](http://openipsl.readthedocs.io/en/latest/publications.html) for more details on the models available.